jazdmiller/jazdmiller/README.md

 This unique blend of experiences has shaped me into a versatile and dedicated developer and I am passionate about using my skills to create engaging and effective digital solutions.

 ### Contact Me ☎️
-Feel free to reach out and let's build something great together! 🚀
+Feel free to reach out via LinkedIn or email (linked below profile picture) and let's build something great together! 🚀

 <!--
 **jazdmiller/jazdmiller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.